ABET Home Page

 - Create new engineering materials to improve the performance of infrastructure

 - Characterize and mitigate natural and man-made hazards

 - Improve fundamental knowledge of the inter-relationships between the built environment and natural systems

 - Develop the technological innovations needed to safeguard, improve, and economize infrastructure and society

 Civil Engineering Objectives

 - Fundamental Knowledge: Graduates of the program will be skilled in the fundamental principles of mathematics, science, and four sub-disciplines in Civil Engineering that are necessary for success in industry or graduate school.

-- Specialization: Graduates of the program will be proficient in each of the four sub-fields of Civil Engineering to an extent that they can pursue careers in those fields or in related inter-disciplinary fields that benefit from a strong background in applied sciences and engineering.
-The sub-fields emphasized by the UCLA C&EE department are Environmental Engineering, Geotechnical Engineering, Structural Engineering and Mechanics, and Water Resources Engineering.
-Graduates will also obtain additional depth and specialized knowledge in two of these sub-fields.
+- Specialization: Graduates of the program will be proficient in four sub-fields of Civil Engineering to an extent that they can pursue careers in those fields or in related inter-disciplinary fields that benefit from a strong background in applied sciences and engineering.
+Graduates will also obtain additional depth and specialized knowledge in at least one sub-field.

 - Design Skills: Graduates of the program will be skilled in problem solving, design and interpretation of experiments, and operating within a team environment for the solution of design problems in their chosen field.